niwei822/Neverforget/README.md

 ![Add entry and notification](/Neverforget/sc/addentryandnoti.gif)

 By tapping on each pickup/return entry, the user is able to see the detailed information.
 The user has the option of editing all information for the entry.
-Reminder notifications and other information are updated to Firebase Realtime Database by looking up the timestamp for that specific entry.
+The previous Reminder is deleted while an updated notification is created.
+Other information are updated to Firebase Realtime Database by looking up the timestamp for that specific entry.

 ![Update entry](/Neverforget/sc/updateentry.gif)